sunfishcode/rfcs/text/0000-io-safety.md

 The scope of `unsafe` is a choice that Rust makes, rather than being derived from any fundamental constraints.
-Here, the observation is that since invalid resource handles can break encapsulation boundaries and cause spooky action at a distance, they are sufficiently similar to in spirit to memory safety that they're worth covering.
+Here, the observation is that since invalid resource handles can break encapsulation boundaries and cause spooky action at a distance, they are sufficiently similar in spirit to memory safety that they're worth covering.

 [`SockRef::from`]: https://docs.rs/socket2/0.4.0/socket2/struct.SockRef.html#method.from